 The benefits of cooking your own are the obvious ones, you know what ingredients are within and it costs significantly less.
-Now a day with inflation sky high, preparing your own fish sicks can be a great way to save but also get value for quality food.
-For this recipe, my two go-to fish are wild sole and wild haddock; they are both white fish, flakey and light so a great starter fish.
-The general nutritional facts on these two fish are high in omega 3, a great source of protein and have lower levels of mercury compared to others.
+Now a day with inflation sky high, preparing your fish sticks can be a great way to save but also get value for quality food.
+For this recipe, my two go-to fish are the wild sole and wild haddock; they are both white fish, flakey and light so they a great starter fish.
+The general nutritional facts on these two fish are high in omega 3, are a great source of protein, and have lower levels of mercury compared to others.

-Now let’s get to business, how to prep this high protein food for your family.
+Now let’s get to business, on how to prep this high-protein food for your family.
 The recipe is calculated to prepare 1.5 pounds worth of fish sticks, you can alter the measurements based on the weight of fish you purchase.
-You will need eggs, Dijon mustard, whole wheat flower, plain panko, and seasoning: salt, pepper and paprika.
+You will need eggs, Dijon mustard, whole wheat flour, plain panko, and seasoning: salt, pepper, and paprika.
 You will also need trays lined with parchment paper for freezing.

-If there is an opportunity to bake versus fry with the same crunchy results, I opt for baking – it’s cleaner, healthier and easier when you are making a lot.
-Preheat oven to 425°C and place however many frozen fish stick on a lined baking sheet, don’t overcrowd.
-Oil your fish sticks with oil of choice, my favourites are olive oil and avocado cooking oil spray.
+If there is an opportunity to bake versus fry with the same crunchy results, I opt for baking – it’s cleaner, healthier, and easier when you are making a lot.
+Preheat the oven to 425°C and place however many frozen fish sticks on a lined baking sheet, don’t overcrowd.
+Oil your fish sticks with oil of choice, my favorites are olive oil and avocado cooking oil spray.
 Bake for 16-18 minutes, flipping halfway.
 You are looking for a golden crunchy stick.